Can’t turn your site traffic into sales?

 Landing pages serving specific customer needs are more efficient than generic homepages.
 However, managing and optimizing multiple landing pages to obtain better performance in conversion rates can be very challenging.
 This is why you need to use a platform enabling you to maintain everything from a single dashboard.

 Popupsmart wants to ease your job on SEO, email marketing, and data measurement.
-Here are some free tools and what they can do to help you digital better is explained!
+Here are some free tools and what they can do to help you better digitally better is explained!

-SERP Preview Tool – replicates the appearance of your webpage in search engine results freely.
+SERP Preview Tool: It replicates the appearance of your webpage in search engine results for free.

-Email Markup Preview Tool – empowers your emails by generating a free code for a CTA in your subject line.
+Email Markup Preview Tool: This tool empowers your emails by generating a free code for a CTA in your subject line.

-Cookie Consent Popup Creator – create free customized cookie popups easily.
+Cookie Consent Popup Creator: It creates free customizable cookie consent popups easily.

-Popup ROI Calculator – enables you to estimate the total profit of your investment on a popup service.
+Popup ROI Calculator: This calculator enables you to estimate the total profit of your investment in a popup service.

-Email ROI Calculator – evaluate the effectiveness of digital efforts and investments on email campaigns
+Email ROI Calculator: It evaluates the effectiveness of digital efforts and investments in email campaigns.

 Further reading: How to Calculate Email Marketing ROI?

-You need to make sure what to optimize, where optimization will be made, and for who to optimize to have high conversion rates.
+You need to know what to optimize, where optimization will be made, and for who to optimize to have high conversion rates.